awesomesmallwolf/MERN-Stack-demo/README.md

-# fullstack demo :wave:
+# fullstack demo
-my fullstack project to participate in  xaldigital
+This repo is for MERN Stack dev.

-# pre requirements :technologist:
+# pre requirements

 - you need to have docker installed

-# how to run :brain:
+# how to run

 to run local with docker compose
-- open cmd console at root folder :footprints:
+- open cmd console at root folder
-- docker-compose up --build :footprints:
+- docker-compose up --build
 - wait for it to finish creating all the images
-- be patient, it takes a while :sweat_smile: :snail: :snail:
+- be patient, it takes a while

 the images that will be created are the following:
 - xald-app : front-end react